troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/case_studies.md

 ---

-If you’re interested in applying a similar approach in your environment, you can [get in touch here](/contact/).
+If you’re interested in applying a similar approach in your environment, you can [request a performance consult](/contact/).